 – Having the city complete any required inspection

-– Are there some additional ways Alabama Power can assist you?
+– Are there some additional ways we can assist you?

-– It would help Alabama Power to know about your plug-in electric vehicle to offer you future assistance.
+– It would help us to know about your plug-in electric vehicle to offer you future assistance.

-– Please let us know that you have acquired a plug-in electric vehicles that you will be charging at your location.
+– Please let us know that you have acquired a plug-in electric vehicle that you will be charging at your location.